queoGmbH/doctrine-filter/index.md

 }
 ```

-The name is the key by which the filter will be used.
-So if you would like to query your entity on the category, you will have to make sure to provide an array that has a key of `category`.
+The first arguments is the key by which the filter will be activated.
+So if you would like to query your entity on the category, you will have to make sure to provide an array that has a key of `category` (see below).

 There are several different filter types that you can use.
-Have a look at the list below.
+[Have a look at the list below](#filter-types).

-To use the filter on your entity, the easiest solution is to create a custom repository and use the `EntityFilterTrait`.
+To use the filter on your entity, the easiest way is to create a custom repository and use the `EntityFilterTrait`.

 ``` php
 use Doctrine\ORM\EntityRepository;